On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: Root number computations

-Throughout the remaining part of this article, we fix $\psi_{\QQ}$ to be the additive character given by Proposition \ref{prop:reducetop}.
-It then remains to compute the quotient of the relative root numbers at \( p \).
+By Proposition \ref{prop:reducetop}, it then remains to compute the quotient of the relative root numbers at \( p \).
 We divide this computation into cases based on whether \( p \) splits, remains inert, or ramifies in \( K \), as summarized in Table \ref{table2}.

 \begin{lemma}[$p$ splits in $K$] If \(p\calO_K = v \barv\), then

 \end{lemma}